 Open a bank account – Working Holiday Visa Australia Checklist

-It will probably be your priority to open your bank account and start using it.
+It will probably be your priority to open your bank account with the best bank in Australia and start using it.

-We went with Commonwealth Bank, but there are many other great options out there.
+We went with the Commonwealth Bank, but there are many other great options out there.

-It is very straight forward to get a bank account, and many banks give you the option to open one before you arrive.
+It is very straightforward to get a bank account, and many banks will give you the option to open an account before you arrive.

-Don’t wait too long with opening your account after arriving as having an account makes everything much easier.
+Don’t wait too long with opening your account after arriving as having an account makes everything much more manageable.

 We do recommend to shop around first as many banks do ‘no monthly fee’ promotions for newcomers.